On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Contraction Constants and Virtual Mixing Matrices of Robust Aggregation Rules

 \subsection{Robust Aggregation Rules}

 Below, we briefly review three popular robust aggregation rules in decentralized learning, including trimmed mean \cite{fang2022bridge}, SCC \cite{he2022byzantine} and IOS \cite{wu2022byzantine}.
-A number of robust aggregation rules that are successful in distributed learning, such as coordinate-wise median \cite{yin2018byzantine}, geometric median \cite{chen2017distributed} and Krum \cite{blanchard2017machine}, can be extended to the decentralized scenario too.
-We omit these extensions due to the page limit.
+A number of robust aggregation rules that are successful in distributed learning, such as coordinate-wise median \cite{yin2018byzantine}, geometric median \cite{chen2017distributed} and Krum \cite{blanchard2017machine}, can be extended to the decentralized scenario too. {However, their contraction constants are larger than the threshold given by \eqref{condtion:rho}, such that consensus is no longer guaranteed and the learning errors are remarkable.} We omit these extensions due to the page limit.
 Prior to the review, recall that at each iteration of the privacy-preserving and Byzantine-robust decentralized SGD, each non-Byzantine agent $n \in \RR$ receives messages (trustful-but-noisy models or malicious models) from its neighbors $\RR_n\cup\B_n$.
 Non-Byzantine agent $n$ needs to aggregate these messages and its own noisy local model to yield a robust estimate of the true model.

 \textbf{Trimmed mean} operates in a coordinate-wise manner.
 For each dimension $d$, each non-Byzantine agent $n$ discards $q_n$ largest and $q_n$ smallest elements of the received messages (not including its own noisy local model) before taking average, where $q_n$ estimates the number of its Byzantine neighbors.
 Such an operation can be written as